kircat-concatenation/kircat-concatenation/README.md

 Hello, My Name is Kira

 * I am a tech hobbyist from Southern Arizona
-* I am currently studying at Pima Community College
+* I am currently studying at Arizona State University
 * In my free time, I enjoy tinkering with my Linux Desktop experience, as well as trying out new software projects I find on github.

 ## Skills